airspot-dev/krules/OVERVIEW.md

 ]
 ```

-In this case we decide to propagate the error message to the rulesset that generated it and delegate to original rulesset the exception handling.
+In this case we decide to propagate the error message to the ruleset that generated it and delegate to original ruleset the exception handling.
 ```python
 rulesdata = [